Cascadia-Connections/pollinator-pathway/README.md

 ## Customers & Stakeholders:
 - Administrators of Pollinator Pathway NW
 - Pollinator Pathway Users - Through Admins
+## Current Features:
+- Create user profile, upload to data base
+- Update user profiles
+- Delete user profiles
+- Search user profiles
+- Create admin accounts, upload to data base
+- Update admin accounts
+- Delete admin accounts
+- Search admin accounts
+- API Recieve user uploaded images from mobile app (needs to be connected to mobile app, tested through Postman)
+- Approve or Reject user uploaded images
+- Google Map API with custom map icons (more features need to be added)
 ## Images and Icons used in the Web Application
+### The web application uses these image links.
+Please do not modify or delete these images unless you are ready to use other images as replacement, or do not need the images anymore.
 ![Icon](https://user-images.githubusercontent.com/67928730/172041007-b16b5c3e-2847-4dbf-8086-0ddc62bc34d7.png)
 ![Icon2](https://user-images.githubusercontent.com/67928730/172041077-92403997-aa07-4c54-ba08-b8c76b25d7da.png)